Tuesday, November 9, 2010

 Fashion, Finishes and Art

+Fashion Week has moved uptown and is now held at Lincoln Center instead of in a temporary tent.
+At the first Fashion Week to be held there, no one captured fashion as performance "art" better than Catherine Malandrino and Couture Snob captured the images.
+Her collection is also featured as wearable art on a Wall Street Journal blog.
 What is even more intriguing is the article in the WSJ "Fashion as Art," where Virginia Postrel has an interesting take on the matter: "Fashion is shedding its cultural stigma.
 It is increasingly recognized as a significant cultural activity—indeed, one of the defining characteristics of our civilization."
 That all sounds very noble, but what I see happening is the business has co-opted the concept of design with all the incessant talk of "design-thinking."
 So what are designers to do but designate themselves as ARTISTS.

 And this connection to art is not lost on those that intent to stay trend forward in fashion end of the home furnishings business as well.
 Silestone, the countertop surface manufacturer is sponsoring an exhibition opening this week at the Museum of Modern Art entitled: Counter Space: Design and the Modern Kitchen.(Fast Company's design blog has a story and some great pictures from the show.)